-Roy Hill will operate a very modern roster of motive power consisting of:
+Roy Hill operates the most modern roster of motive power and rollingstock in the Pilbara, consisting of:

-With empty trains timed to depart Tad Yard to cross the opposing loaded train usually at Marubeni Loop located at the Yule River approx. 150 km south of Port Hedland.
+Empty trains are usually timed to depart Tad Yard after a loaded has arrived and then planned to cross an opposing loaded train usually at Marubeni Loop located south of the Yule River approx. 152 km south of Port Hedland.

-For more information and a map of their system, click here for the
+For more information, photos and a schematic drawing / map of their system, click here for the Roy Hill website.

 Click on image for pop up.